 Liquidity risk is defined as the risk that the Group, though solvent, either does not have sufficient financial resources available to meet its liabilities when they fall due, or can secure them only at excessive cost.
 Liquidity risk arises from the inability to manage unplanned decreases or changes in funding sources.
 The Bank's primary source of funding is deposits from individuals, businesses and financial institutions.
-The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, of which 60% is on-demand or with less than 30 days term.
+The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, of which 60% is ondemand or with less than 30 days term.

 The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
 The Bank has made significant process in converting its on demand deposits to term deposits.
-As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to

-76.9 per cent. as at 31 December 2011, 59.7 per cent. at 31 December 2012, 53 per cent. as at 31 December 2013 and 58.5 per cent. as at 31 December 2014.
+As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 76.9 per cent. as at 31 December 2011, 59.7 per cent. at 31 December 2012, 53 per cent. as at 31 December 2013, 58.5 per cent. as at 31 December 2014 and 57 per cent. as at 31 December 2015.